shibaeff/anchorChecker/docs/bot.rst

     :param message: Telegram message(its content is not relevant).
 Then, state is set to monitoring_state.
     :type message: telebot.types.Message

+.. py:function:: anc_price(message: telebot.types.Message) -> None
+    :async:

+    Get the current price of ANC token and report it to the user.

+    :param message: Telegram message(its content is not relevant).
+    :type message: telebot.types.Message

+.. py:function:: luna_price(message: telebot.types.Message) -> None
+    :async:

+    Get the current price of LUNA token and report it to the user.

+    :param message: Telegram message(its content is not relevant).
+    :type message: telebot.types.Message

+.. py:function:: anc_cap(message: telebot.types.Message) -> None
+    :async:

+    Get the current market cap of ANC token and report it to the user.

+    :param message: Telegram message(its content is not relevant).
+    :type message: telebot.types.Message

+.. py:function:: ust_cap(message: telebot.types.Message) -> None
+    :async:

+    Get the current market cap of UST token and report it to the user.

+    :param message: Telegram message(its content is not relevant).
+    :type message: telebot.types.Message

+.. py:function:: ust_price(message: telebot.types.Message) -> None
+    :async:

+    Get the current price of UST token and report it to the user.

+    :param message: Telegram message(its content is not relevant).
+    :type message: telebot.types.Message

 .. py:function:: run_notifications() -> None
     :async: